The Ionian mode belongs to the I chord!

 - Use the same rhythms as the chromatic exercises you practise right now for example

 - Don’t just play the exercise up the neck, go back down as well

 Cycle of 4th

 This exercise takes the Ionian mode and runs it through the cycle of 4th using closest possible shape.
 If you struggle with this exercise, go back and practise scale shapes individually.

 This final Ionian exercise reads:

 A Ionian – E shape

 F Ionian – C shape

-This is the followed by the same shapes one fret up the neck:
+This is then followed by the same shapes, one fret up the neck, like this:

 Bb Ionian – E shape